fernandezeric/Freya/README.md

 Opcional you can use 'methods.py' for not overburden 'configure.py'
 ```
-* For example with catalog ztf inside in Freya default
+* For example default catalog ztf inside in Freya.

 '~/Freya/catalogs/ztf/configure.py'
 ```python